PanDAWMS/panda-docs/docs/source/architecture/iam.rst

 The figure above shows the procedure of user authentication and authorization where the device code flow is used to allow users to run command-line tools.
 First, the user invokes a command-line tool which checks if a valid ID token is locally available.
-If not, the command-line tool sends an authentication request to `Indigo IAM`_ on behalf of the user and retrieves a verification URL.
-Then the user opens a web browser to go to the verification URL, and is eventually redirected to his/her own ID provider through `CILogon`_.
-Once the user successfully logs on, a couple of tokens are exchanged between `CILogon`_ and `Indigo IAM`_, and an ID token is issued.
+If not, the command-line tool sends an authentication request to Indigo IAM on behalf of the user and retrieves a verification URL.
+Then the user opens a web browser to go to the verification URL, and is eventually redirected to his/her own ID provider through CILogon.
+Once the user successfully logs on, a couple of tokens are exchanged between CILogon and Indigo IAM, and an ID token is issued.
 The command-line tool gets the ID token and put it to the HTTP request header when accessing the PanDA server.
 The PanDA server decodes the token and authorizes the user based on OIDC claims such as name, username, and groups.